 As populations and economies grow, so too does the demand for energy.
 Unfortunately, that energy is still supplied primarily through non-renewable sources like fossil fuel.
 Besides being a source that will eventually run out, fossil fuel also produces a substantial amount of greenhouse gas (GHG) emissions, which trap heat in the atmosphere and accelerate the warming of the planet.
-We’re already seeing the negative impact that this process is having on weather patterns and biodiversity.
+We’re already seeing the devastating impact that this process is having on weather patterns, biodiversity and human life.

 In this section we’ll look at the benefits of reducing your energy consumption, both for your business and for the environment.
 We’ll also cover some of the different measures you can take to reduce your consumption and improve the sustainability of your business.

 The potential savings made by reducing your energy consumption are significant.
 Analyses of European hotels have found potential energy savings of up to 20% on heating, 30% on cooling, 70% on hot water and 60% on lighting.
 These translate to notable savings on operational costs.
 As an example from the field, after installing a smart energy management system, annual room electricity costs dropped by 39% at the Galt House Hotel – which cut more than $100,000 from their operational costs.

 Using less energy means producing less waste, and that means your environmental footprint shrinks.
 If your energy source is fossil fuel, then reducing consumption also means fewer GHG emissions.
 Host Hotels & Resorts, for example, reduced their GHG emissions by 35% per square foot through a range of energy saving initiatives including building automation systems, LED lighting retrofits, HVAC enhancements and renewable energy investments.

 3. Smart energy systems improve guest and employee comfort